 “When you let it get personal, the cost becomes personal too.
 You’re opening your own heart here.
 You sure you want to do that?” – Michael Marshall Smith

 Even if you don’t initially think that your life is that great or that you really don’t have that much, thinking of what you do have will make you realize that, in many ways, your life is prosperous.
-Upon coming to this realization, it is harder to take things personally.
+Upon coming to this realization, it is harder to take small things so personally.

 You can do several exercises to realize what you are grateful for.
 For example, every morning, you can come up with a shortlist of things that you are thankful for in your life.
 You can also put another spin on the activity by writing a shortlist of great things in your life that other people may not have in their lives.